Jargon: Industry term

-"An industry term... is a type of technical terminology that has a particular meaning in a specific industry.
-It implies that a word or phrase is a typical one in a particular industry and people working in the respective industry or business will be familiar with and use the term."
+An industry word is a specialized kind of technical terminology used in a certain industry.
+Industry words and phrases are often used in a specific area, and those in that field know and use the terminology.

 Precise technical terms and their definitions are formally recognized, documented, and taught by educators in the field.
 Other terms are more colloquial, coined and used by practitioners in the field, and are similar to slang.
 The boundaries between formal and slang jargon, as in general English, are quite fluid.
 This is especially true in the rapidly developing world of computers and networking.
 For instance, the term firewall (in the sense of a device used to filter network traffic) was at first technical slang.
 As these devices became more widespread and the term became widely understood, the word was adopted as formal terminology.

-Technical terminology evolves due to the need for experts in a field to communicate with precision and brevity, but often has the effect of excluding those who are unfamiliar with the particular specialized language of the group.
-This can cause difficulties as, for example, when a patient is unable to follow the discussions of medical practitioners, and thus cannot understand his own condition and treatment.
+Technical terminology evolves due to the need for experts in a field to communicate with precision and brevity but often has the effect of excluding those who are unfamiliar with the particular specialized language of the group.
+This can cause difficulties, for example, when a patient is unable to follow the discussions of medical practitioners, and thus cannot understand his own condition and treatment.
 Differences in jargon also cause difficulties where professionals in related fields use different terms for the same phenomena.

-Business Jargon
+Corporate jargon

 The use of jargon in the business world is a common occurrence.
-The use of jargon in business correspondence reached a high popularity between the late 1800's into the 1950's.
-Jargon in business is most frequently used in modes of communication especially in business letters and changes as language evolves.
-Common phrases used in business jargon includes:
+The use of jargon in business correspondence reached a high popularity between the late 1800s into the 1950s.
+In this context, jargon is most frequently used in modes of communication such as emails, reports, and other forms of documentation.
+Common phrases used in corporate jargon include: